- January 14, 2019

 Like Priyank, many hopeful loan applicants are facing rejections due to lack of credit history data.
 And this happens to be a vicious cycle.
 In the absence of low or no credit score, they cannot get loans, and since they cannot service the loans successfully, they cannot improve their credit scores.
 In the absence of data from credit scoring agencies like CIBIL, CRISIL, ICRA, CARE, ONICRA, SMERA, Brickwork Ratings India Private Limited, Equifax India, Experian India, etc., what is the route they can take in order to overcome this issue?

-They can look at alternate credit scoring in order to improve their chances of successful loan application and subsequent disbursement.
+They can look at alternate credit scoring in order to improve their chances of the successful loan application and subsequent disbursement.
 Even with low or no credit scores, they can use the alternate credit score to bolster their chances of procuring loans from banks and financial institutions.

 What is alternate credit scoring?

 Alternate credit scoring helps with a broad-based credit scoring mechanism.
 It goes beyond the traditional parameters employed by agencies like CIBIL.
 The biggest beneficiaries of alternate credit scoring are consumers who are new to the credit and financing ecosystem.
 For such new consumers, there is no sufficient centralized data available.
 But that doesn’t mean that they cannot avail of credit.
-New age alternate credit scoring companies use other tangible factors like digital footprint to determine the credit-worthiness of a new customer.
+New age alternate credit scoring companies use other tangible factors like a digital footprint to determine the credit-worthiness of a new customer.

 This provides benefits at both ends.
 By extending access to credit, customers who are new to the credit and loan system can still avail of loans irrespective of lack of credit scoring data on traditional channels.
 Lenders too can utilize alternate credit scoring in order to boost their penetration in previously unexplored geographies like semi-urban and rural areas but still keep their risk minimum and check frauds.